“The Mystery Method” is a system for meeting and seducing women developed by Erik von Markovik, also known by his nickname “Mystery”.

 - Escalate to sex in the end

-Erik von Markovik, in art “Mystery”, says that the purpose of life is to survive and replicate.
+Erik von Markovik, AKA “Mystery”, says that the purpose of life is to survive and replicate.

 The mystery method is divided into three phases with three phases within each.
 For a total of 9 steps.